Cyber Security Basics FAQ

 - Visiting questionable websites.

-- Clicking on attachments in email.
+- Clicking on attachments or links in email.

 - Clicking on false ads claiming to have identified malware on your PC.